-3.9 Are indemnities, or insurance, permitted in relation to members of the management body and others?
+3.8 Are indemnities, or insurance, permitted in relation to members of the management body and others?

-It is not uncommon that the shareholders at the annual general meeting decide to discharge the board of directors and/or the management board for liability with respect to the past financial year.
+It is not uncommon that the shareholders at the annual general meeting decide to discharge the board of directors and/or the management board for liability with respect to actions taken in the past financial year.